ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-use-cases.md

 The data egress cost is priced per GB.
 You can estimate data egress cost by estimating your likely data egress traffic.
 Whether your environment is virtualized or not, you can use a monitoring tool in your existing on-premises environment.
 Ensure that you estimate the different types of data egress traffic separately, if applicable.
 You can use a monitoring tool such as SysTrack from Lakeside Software.

-[Lakeside SysTrack](https://www.lakesidesoftware.com/product){:external} workplace analytics solution contains an extensive set of tools to provide relevant planning information for [desktop transformation](https://www.lakesidesoftware.com/solutions/desktop-transformation){:external}.
-For more information about the SysTrack Desktop Assessment (SDA), see the [SysTrack Desktop Assessment (SDA) - solution brief](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/solutionbrief/microsites/latitude/docs/solution-brief.pdf){:external}.
+[Lakeside SysTrack](https://www.lakesidesoftware.com/product){: external} workplace analytics solution contains an extensive set of tools to provide relevant planning information for [desktop transformation](https://www.lakesidesoftware.com/solutions/desktop-transformation){: external}.
+For more information about the SysTrack Desktop Assessment (SDA), see the [SysTrack Desktop Assessment (SDA) - solution brief](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/solutionbrief/microsites/latitude/docs/solution-brief.pdf){: external}.
 Through the SDA, customers can collect detailed environmental information, including recommendations for deployment options and resource requirements, with only the need to deploy the SysTrack agent to systems that are considered for transformation.
 For advanced cases, the on-premises version of SysTrack can be used as well.
 This information assumes that such a deployment is already in place.

 After SysTrack is deployed in the environment, it starts to collect relevant information from devices on which it is installed.

 The following information is the most interesting data that is collected for the network:
 * Per Device Network Usage